Talking CBD Beauty With Sam Cheow, Global Cannabinoids’s New Chief Product Innovation Officer

 To me, it’s two things: firstly, consumers are taking a greater [interest] in self-care.
 It’s unbelievable.
 We’re seeing, not just millennials, but almost everyone is obsessed with looking after themselves.
 The self-care trend is very predominant.
 I’m sure you see a rise in various concepts of group sports in Canada, too.
 Whether you talk about Orange Theory or SoulCycle, people are really spending more time taking care of themselves.
 Not only that, but people are becoming very familiar with the raw trend that happened about five years ago.
 People are starting to talk about raw food, raw beauty, inside-out beauty, they’re taking more supplements, etc. This is really what I would call the external factors, driving everyone to look for the next best thing when it comes to wellbeing.
 And when I say wellbeing, I’m talking about mind, body, and physical as well.
-CBD is a particular ingredient that has the checklist of those three criteria.
+CBD is a particular ingredient that has a checklist of those three criteria.
 The second part is because of the legalization.
 Suddenly, it opens up a new gateway for people to venture out and try something different.
 It’s no longer taboo.
 If you go online, there are so many viral videos and testimonies online about how cannabis has helped them with cancer treatment, seizures, with everything else.
 All of this covers a tsunami of push and pull factors that really get people to become more aware.

 What do you think the industry will look like in 10 years?

 Now that it’s legal, you have all these support systems entering the industry to provide people with the support they need.
 You can see a very strong industry that’s well-equipped and it’s going to be super-competitive.
 We’re going to see everyone launching something similar and trying to compete with one another, whether it’s health, wellbeing, or beauty.

 What is most exciting to you about it, personally?